 There are different types of vision correction surgeries.
 Based on your eye examination, your eye doctor may recommend any of the following surgeries to improve your vision:

-LASIK (Laser-Assisted In-Situ Keratomileusis) is a laser surgery useful in correcting vision abnormalities such as near sightedness, farsightedness, and/or astigmatism.
-During a LASIK surgery, a flap is made in the outer layer of the cornea.
-This flap provides access to the underlying tissue of the cornea, which is reshaped in order to make the cornea focus light into the retina.
-The computer imaging known as Wavefront Technology may also be used along with LASIK in order to obtain detailed images of the cornea and maneuver treatment.
+LASIK (Laser-Assisted In-Situ Keratomileusis) Is a laser surgery useful in correcting vision abnormalities such as near sightedness (myopia), farsightedness (hyperopia) and/or astigmatism.
+During LASIK surgery, a flap is created in the outer layer of the cornea.
+This flap provides access to the underlying tissue of the cornea, which is reshaped to make the cornea focus light onto the retina.
+The computer imaging known as Wavefront Technology may also be used along with LASIK to obtain detailed images of the cornea and manoeuvre the treatment to a precise area

-PRK (Photorefractive Keratectomy) is a laser surgery useful in correcting mild to moderate near sightedness, farsightedness, and/or astigmatism.
-During a PRK surgery, a cool pulsing beam of ultraviolet (UV) light is passed on the corneal surface to reshape the cornea.
+PRK (Photorefractive Keratectomy) Is a laser surgery useful in correcting mild to moderate near sightedness (myopia), farsightedness (hyperopia), and/or astigmatism.
+During PRK surgery, an excimer laser removes the epithelium then remodels the cornea based on the refractive error programmed into the laser.
+A temporary contact lens is used as a bandage lens to improve comfort until the epithelium grows back.
 Wavefront Technology may also be used along with PRK.

-LASEK (Laser Epithelial Keratomileusis) is a laser surgery useful in correcting near sightedness, farsightedness, and/or astigmatism.
+LASEK (Laser Epithelial Keratomileusis) is a laser surgery useful in correcting near sightedness (myopia), farsightedness (hyperopia) and/or astigmatism.
 During a LASEK surgery, an epithelial flap is created.
 An alcohol solution is used to loosen the epithelial cells, and the laser is used to reshape the cornea.
 A soft contact lens is used to replace and secure the flap while it heals.

 PRELEX (Presbyopic Lens Exchange) is a corrective surgery for presbyopia.
 Presbyopia is caused due to the loss of elasticity of the eye’s lens resulting in reduced ability of the eye to focus on near objects.
-During PRELEX a multifocal lens is used to replace the natural lens of the eye.
-Since the natural lens of the eye is removed, patients will never develop cataracts in later life after a PRELEX surgery.
+During PRELEX, a multifocal lens is used to replace the natural lens of the eye, since the natural lens of the eye is removed, patients won’t go onto develop cataracts.

 RK (Radial Keratotomy) is a surgical procedure to correct near sightedness.
-RK is rarely performed nowadays due to the availability of more effective laser techniques for vision correction.
+RK is rarely performed, due to the availability of more effective laser techniques for vision correction.